-Total Tamara B coshs
+Table 1.
+Minimum Travel of Weighbeam of Beam Scale Between Limiting Stops

 Distance from weighbeam fulcrum to limiting stops (inches) Minimum travel between limiting stops (inch)

 12 or less 0.4

 12+ to 20, inclusive 0.5

 20+ to 40, inclusive 0.7

 Over 40 0.9

-S.1.5.3.
-Subdivision. - A subdivided weighbeam bar shall be subdivided by scale division graduations, notches, or a combination of both.
+- S.1.5.3.
+Subdivision.
+A subdivided weighbeam bar shall be subdivided by scale division graduations, notches, or a combination of both.
 Graduations on a particular bar shall be of uniform width and perpendicular to the top edge of the bar.
 Notches on a particular bar shall be uniform in shape and dimensions and perpendicular to the face of the bar.
-When a combination of graduations and notches is employed, the graduations shall be positioned in relation to the notches to indicate notch values clearly and accurately.

-S.1.5.4.
-Readability. - A subdivided weighbeam bar shall be so subdivided and marked, and a weighbeam poise shall be so constructed, that the weight corresponding to any normal poise position can easily and accurately be read directly from the beam, whether or not provision is made for the optional recording of representations of weight.

-S.1.5.5.
-Capacity. - On an automatic-indicating scale having a nominal capacity of 30 pounds or less and used for direct sales to retail customers:

-- (a) the capacity of any weighbeam bar shall be a multiple of the reading-face capacity, - (b) each bar shall be subdivided throughout or shall be subdivided into notched intervals, each equal to the reading-face capacity; and - (c) the value of any turnover poise shall be equal to the reading-face capacity.
+When a combination of graduations and notches is employed, the graduations shall be positioned in relation to the notches to indicate notch values clearly and accurately. - S.1.5.4.
+Readability.
+A subdivided weighbeam bar shall be so subdivided and marked, and a weighbeam poise shall be so constructed, that the weight corresponding to any normal poise position can easily and accurately be read directly from the beam, whether or not provision is made for the optional recording of representations of weight. - S.1.5.5.
+Capacity.
+On an automatic-indicating scale having a nominal capacity of 15 kg (30 lb) or less and used for direct sales to retail customers: - (a) the capacity of any weighbeam bar shall be a multiple of the reading-face capacity, - (b) each bar shall be subdivided throughout or shall be subdivided into notched intervals, each equal to the reading-face capacity; and - (c) the value of any turnover poise shall be equal to the reading-face capacity.